rsolanki99/terrafom-cloud/Terraform installation on Mac OS X.md

-# Terraform installation on Mac OS X using brews
+# Terraform installation on Mac OS X using brew

 We can install terraform on Mac OS X using brew command.
 Brew must first be installed on OS.